dandusty/logseq-notes/pages/cas 6 problems.md

 ### Incommon - mdq not working
 ### Banner - CAS protocol not working
 #### May switch to SAML2
+### Malicious users can bypass Duo by authenticating with sso.gatech and
 ## Resolved CAS Problems
 :PROPERTIES:
 :background_color: #497d46